ptoche/piketty/lectures/Chapter 03/index.md

 ### Introduction

-- Chapter 2 reviews the main stages of income and output growth since the Industrial Revolution.
+- Chapter 2 reviewed the main stages of income and output growth since the Industrial Revolution.

 - Chapter 3 reviews the metamorphoses of capital in Britain and France since the eighteenth century.